Birds of Prey (TV series): Main

 By day, Barbara is a teacher at New Gotham High, but, by night, she fights crime from a secret location in the New Gotham Clocktower.
 Originally one of Batman's apprentices and the daughter of his trusted ally Police Commissioner James Gordon, Barbara was shot by the Joker as revenge for Batman's dismantling of his criminal operation, leaving her paralyzed and forced to give up her life as Batgirl.
-She began using her expertise in computer hacking and weaponry to fight crime and renamed herself he Oracle.
+She began using her expertise in computer hacking and weaponry to fight crime and renamed herself the Oracle.
 She maintains her superhero contacts and calls upon Huntress to handle the field work she is no longer capable of doing.
 Barbara works to develop a cybernetic implant for her spine in the hope that one day she will regain her mobility.